jvansteirteghem/oboco-android/README.md

 ![oboco-android](art/screenshots.png "screenshots")

 oboco for android is a client for [oboco](https://gitlab.com/jeeto/oboco).
-[oboco](https://gitlab.com/jeeto/oboco) is a server to help you read the books in your book collection (zip, cbz, cbr, rar, rar5).
+[oboco](https://gitlab.com/jeeto/oboco) is a server to help you read the books in your book collection (cbz, zip, cbr, rar, rar5, cb7, 7zip).
 [oboco](https://gitlab.com/jeeto/oboco) is short for "open book collection".

 you can: